Azure/aks-advanced-autoscaling/README.md

 ### Architecture

-Architecture Diagram (Need to update)
+Architecture Diagram
 ![Architecture diagram](assets/Architecture.png)

-### Getting Started --KMN: Not sure if we want to include pre-reqs here or within module 1
+### Getting Started

 This repo contains the scripts and configurations to deploy the [LevelUP - AKS Advanced Autoscaling Workshop](https://github.com/[]) to an example environment.
-You will use a Code to run the automated deployment scripts.
+You can use VS Code to run the deployment scripts.

-Get started in your own Azure sub in the [Quickstart.](assets/Quickstart.md)

 ### LevelUP - AKS Advanced Autoscaling Workshop Lab
+In order to make this LevelUP run as smoothly as possible, please install [Prerequisites](assets/Prerequisites.md) prior to the LevelUP.

 Module 1 Environment Setup and Infrastructure Deployment

 Module 2 [Application Deployment and Testing with Azure Load Testing](module2/README.md)